 There are multiple ways to use mentors.
 Here follows a list of the most common techniques:

-The typical and most recognisable way of mentoring.
+The typical and most recognisable way.
 The experienced mentor guides the employee through their learning process with care and shows them the tricks of the trade.

 The mentor chooses to show the mentee how it’s done.
 They include them in their own day-to-day work and use practical examples to make points.
 The mentor’s experience provides the employee with insights into the options they could employ themselves.